 - Dial thermometer - I also have this dial thermometer and it is less expensive than the digital thermometer and works great too.

 - This is the cooler that I have and use for many different things.
 It is great not only for this recipe but also to carry in the car since it is not too big and bulky!

 If you’ve tried this recipe for How to Make Yogurt at Home or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

 - 1 gallon whole milk preferably raw

-- ½ c cultured plain yogurt starter or store bought yogurt with active culturesFor smaller amounts use 2 tablespoon yogurt per quart
+- ½ cups cultured plain yogurt starter or store bought yogurt with active culturesFor smaller amounts use 2 tablespoon yogurt per quart